Project Context / Objective:

 - Example diagrams and documentation in Draw.io.

-- Guidance and support materials for Linked.Art approval.
+- Guidance and support materials for Linked.Art community approval.

 Outcome / Impact:

-Takin.Solutions’ contributions enabled Université Rennes 2 to extend Linked.Art to comprehensively represent performing arts data.
+The project enabled Université Rennes 2 to extend Linked.Art to comprehensively represent performing arts data for the first time.
 The deliverables provide the university and the broader Linked.Art community with reusable, semantically robust models that facilitate documentation, interoperability, and knowledge sharing in the performing arts domain.
-The work is published under a Creative Commons BY 4.0 license, ensuring wide accessibility and alignment with Linked.Art community standards.
+All outputs are published under a Creative Commons BY 4.0 licence, ensuring wide accessibility and full alignment with Linked.Art community standards.